 In an organized kitchen, every dish has its proper place.
 A great addition for your pet, and for you, is a space to keep food and water bowls tucked away.
 A designated pet dish spot will help avoid walking on slippery floors where water tends to spill and will keep a clean appearance when not in use.
 A pullout drawer in a base cabinet or even a tray hidden within a piece of toe kick is a great alternative to leaving dishes on the floor where they’re susceptible to being stepped on or tripped over.
 For a pet that is used to snacking throughout the day, utilizing a low-placed shelf in an open cabinet or on a wall will leave food accessible while also keeping it out of the way.
 A custom cabinet with built-in storage can be added to conveniently store your pet’s food nearby.

 Bathing your pet doesn't have to be a messy chore.
 The newest and fastest growing trend in pet friendly homes is building a shower that makes bath time much easier!
-It's the perfect solution to avoid the water splashing everywhere bathing your animal in the tub or sink.
-A pet shower like the one below makes it easier to get your four-legged friend in and out, easier access for you to do the washing, and low barrier glass prevents the mess from spreading all over your bathroom or kitchen!
-We've seen these placed anywhere from a mud room, to a laundry room, to a downstairs bathroom.
-Floorshow can help you design yours today!
+It's the perfect way to avoid the water splashing that inevitably happens when bathing your animal in the tub or sink.
+A pet shower like the one below makes it easier to get your four-legged friend in and out and to access your pet during the bath.
+The low-barrier glass prevents a slippery mess from spreading all over your bathroom or kitchen!
+Mud rooms, laundry rooms, or downstairs bathrooms are great locations for these pet showers.
+Home+FloorShow can help you design yours today!

 Most people would agree that a pet is a loving member of the family.
 Making accommodations for the needs of these furry ones can easily be achieved through thoughtful planning and design.
 If you are in need of more function in your pet-friendly kitchen or bathroom, contact us for innovative design ideas.